5 Self Care Rituals That Take Less Than 10 Minutes

 3 minutes · Before you check your phone

 Lie still.
 Place one hand on your chest.
-Breathe in slowly for four counts, hold for four, exhale for six.
+Breathe in for four counts, hold for four, exhale for six.
 Repeat five times.

 02. The Beauty Pause